-|Place of residence||New York, U.S.|
+|Place of birth||Southampton, New York, U.S.|

-|Alma mater||Harvard University, University of Oxford - Said Business School|
+|Alma mater||Harvard University, Oxford University Said School of Business|

 Tyler Winklevoss was born in Southampton, New York in 1981 and raised in Greenwich, Connecticut.
 The internet entrepreneur’s path to crypto lore has been unorthodox, to say the least.
 He and his twin brother, Cameron Winklevoss, attended Harvard University, where they created ConnectU, a social media platform they would later claim was stolen by Facebook founder Mark Zuckerberg.
 In 2004, the Winklevoss twins sued Zuckerberg, eventually reaching a $65 million settlement.
 The proceeds were used to invest in Bitcoin.